 The technical aspects of the kiosks were developed by the Australian nonprofit SkyJuice Foundation.
 Hygiene Promotion is conducted together with the Kenya Water for Health Organization (KWAHO).

 Safe drinking water is just one step on the path toward development, which is why we prefer to work with organizations that are already active on the ground in other areas.

 Safe Water Enterprise Team (from left): Patrick Alubbe (Executive Director KWAHO), Christine Meinhardt (Siemens Stiftung), Caleb Simiyu (KWAHO), Paul Mwariri Njuguna (Siemens Stiftung, external consultant ), Linah Rugabela (KWAHO), Stephen Njuguna Wamuyu (Siemens Stiftung, external consultant)

-Not in the picture: Imran Jalakhan (Siemens Stiftung external consultant), Tilmann Straub (Siemens Stiftung)
+Not in the picture: Marion Pabst (Siemens Stiftung), Tilmann Straub (Siemens Stiftung)